Feminist views on BDSM

 Feminist views on BDSM vary widely from acceptance to rejection.
 BDSM refers to bondage and discipline, dominance and submission, and Sado-Masochism.
 In order to evaluate its perception, two polarizing frameworks are compared.
 Some feminists, such as Gayle Rubin and Patrick Califia, perceive BDSM as a valid form of expression of female sexuality, while other feminists, such as Andrea Dworkin and Susan Griffin, have stated that they regard BDSM as a form of woman-hating violence.
 Some lesbian feminists practice BDSM and regard it as part of their sexual identity.

 The historical relationship between feminists and BDSM practitioners has been controversial.
 The two most extreme positions reflect those who believe that feminism and BDSM are mutually exclusive beliefs, and those who believe that BDSM practices are a fundamental expression of sexual freedom.
-Much of the controversy is left over from the feminist sex wars (acrimonious debates over sex issues) and the battle between the anti-pornography feminists and the pro-pornography feminists.
+Much of the controversy is left over from the feminist sex wars (acrimonious debates over sex issues) and the battle between the anti-pornography feminists and the sex-positive feminists.